 Follow this link for information on verifying the signatures.

-We may help you integrate yespower into your software or online services.
+We can help you integrate yespower into your software or online services.
 Please check out our services.

 Cryptocurrency projects that use yespower are expected to join the informal yespower consortium, which involves supporting the yespower project financially and having more of a say on its future direction.
 Without endorsing any of these projects in any way, we currently list the "consortium members" here so that the different cryptocurrency projects and their users know which projects are significantly supporting yespower upstream development (those listed here) and which don't (the rest).
 Currently, there's just one: